 Scope 1

-We calculate emissions related to our stores and warehouses by multiplying the amount of fuel used by emission factors for each fuel-type.
+We calculate emissions related to our stores and warehouses by multiplying the amount of fuel used by emission factors for each fuel type.
+For company cars we use a per-kilometer emission value per fuel type to calculate the emissions, and for refrigerants we estimate an average annual impact based on the total square-meterage of our stores, offices and warehouses.

 Scope 2

-To calculate market-based scope 2 emissions, we multiply the amount of purchased energy of each type used in our stores, offices and warehouses by relevant emission factors for each energy-type.
-In 2022, we purchased renewable electricity for 92% of our own operations using a variety of certification schemes.
+To calculate market-based scope 2 emissions, we multiply the amount of purchased energy of each type used in our stores, offices and warehouses by relevant emission factors for each energy type.
+In 2023, we purchased renewable electricity for 94% of our own operations using a variety of certification schemes.
 We have signed power purchase agreements (PPAs) for several solar parks, located in the UK and Spain, and in 2022 we signed Sweden’s largest solar PPA to provide us with renewable electricity.

 Scope 3

-Scope 3 emissions are all other indirect emissions from our entire value-chain beyond our own operations.
+Scope 3 emissions are all other indirect emissions from our entire value chain beyond our own operations.
 For example, cultivation of raw materials such as cotton, production, fabric dyeing, transports to warehouses and stores, customer washing and drying, and end of life.
+For us these emissions make up the majority of our total, about 99% when using the market-based approach for scope 2.

 Garment goods

-This includes emissions from production and processing of fibres such as cotton, viscose, and polyester.
+This includes emissions from production and processing of fibres such as cotton, viscose and polyester.
 All materials are included.
-We calculate emissions by multiplying the weight of each material by the relevant emission factor in the HIGG MSI database. - Fabric production
+We calculate emissions by multiplying the weight of each material by the relevant emission factor in the HIGG MSI database.
+This is often referred to as tier 4.

 Non-garment goods

-Upstream transport between suppliers, e.g. yarn spinner to fabric producer, are included in emission factors for materials, and therefore not in the transport-category.
-Transports covers all emissions connected to transportation of products to our warehouses, internal line haul within our warehouse network and delivery to customer and store.
+Upstream transport between suppliers, e.g. yarn spinner to fabric producer, are included in emission factors for materials, and therefore not in the transport category.
+Transport covers all emissions connected to transportation of products to our warehouses, internal line haul within our warehouse network and delivery to customers and stores.

-Road-transports are calculated by collecting fuel consumption data from carriers multiplied by relevant emissions factor per fuel type.
-A few of our carriers report emissions based on their own calculations, using same methodology as H&M Group.
+Emissions from road-transport are calculated by collecting fuel consumption data from carriers multiplied by relevant emissions factor per fuel type.
+A few of our carriers report emissions based on their own calculations, using the same methodology as H&M Group.
 Transportation by air, ocean and rail is calculated based on weight and distance of goods transported, multiplied by relevant emission factor for each mode of transport.

 Use of sold products